jmischler72/vue-gif-emoji-picker/docs/components/gif-picker.md

 This GIF Picker component is a component that enables users to search for GIFs using the Tenor API.

-It includes a search field where users can input search terms and a search button

 When users search a GIF, the component sends a request to the Tenor API with the provided search term

 By default, the component displays categories to help users search GIFs